tomhendra/dotfiles/README.md

 ## Notes

-AWS CodeWhisperer (acquired from Fig) seems to fulfil all previous zsh plugin needs.
+AWS Q (acquired from Fig) seems to fulfil all previous zsh plugin needs.

 If additional plugins are required, use [Antidote](https://github.com/mattmc3/antidote).